When the Unknown becomes Known

 It wasn’t all bad.
 There were good days too - most of the good day happened when we stayed for more than 2 days in one place.
 I spent 4 days camping at the foot of Volcan Baru in Panama.
 She has such a fun time exploring the trails with me there and hiking around.
 When she had a day to just ‘recover’, get to know the environment she was in, and then she was much more relaxed.
 Although she was still very much ‘on guard’, something which she never did when we lived in Costa Rica with her.

 After almost 3 months of cycling and exploring Costa Rica and Panama, we arrived in Panama City and she was noticeably stressed.
-I left to do photography work for a month.
+I left Panama for a month to do photography work.
 Charlie stayed with Humberto who looked after her while I was gone.
 I knew I needed to really think about things.

 I arrived back 4 days ago and the difference with Charlie was incredible.
 She was completely back to her normal self.
 Playing with other dogs, saying hello to people she didn’t know - just her normal happy Charlie.
 Credit is not only to her living in one place and being in a normal routine, it’s also given to Humberto and his incredible way with dogs.